Comparison

 This is the entire comparison in a nutshell.
 Rclone has no graphical interface.
 You configure it through an interactive text prompt or by editing a config file, and you run operations by typing commands.
 There are third-party GUIs (like Rclone Browser), but none are official and they only expose a fraction of Rclone's capabilities.

-FTPie is entirely visual.
-You drag and drop files, click through menus, preview images in a tab, and set up backups through a wizard.
-There's no terminal, no config files, no commands to memorize.
+FTPie is visual first.
+You drag and drop files, click through menus, preview images in a tab, and set up backups through a wizard - no terminal required.
+But since the 2026.6.3 release it also ships ftpie-cli, a command-line interface that runs the same engine against the same connected accounts, so the GUI-or-CLI choice is no longer either/or.

 If you're a developer, sysadmin, or someone who lives in the terminal, Rclone's CLI is a feature, not a limitation.
 Commands are composable, scriptable, and can be integrated into any automation pipeline.
-If you're not a terminal person — or you'd rather browse, preview, and manage files visually — that's what FTPie is for.
+If you'd rather browse, preview, and manage files visually - and drop to a command line only when a script calls for it - that's the combination FTPie offers.

 Rclone's backend list is staggering.
 Google Drive, Dropbox, OneDrive, S3 (and any S3-compatible service), Azure Blob, Google Cloud Storage, Backblaze B2, Wasabi, Mega, pCloud, Box, Jottacloud, Koofr, Sia, Storj, Hetzner, SFTP, FTP, WebDAV, HTTP, local filesystem - and many more.
 If a storage service has an API, there's a good chance Rclone supports it.